Globular Transfer

-Mode of metal transfer across the arc where a molten ball larger than the electrode diameter forms at the tip of the electrode.
-On detachment, it takes on an irregular shape and tumbles towards the weld puddle sometimes shorting between the electrode and work at irregular intervals.
-Occurs when using shielding gases other than those consisting of at least 80% argon and at medium current settings
+The globular transfer is a mode of metal transfer across the arc where a molten ball larger than the electrode diameter forms at the tip of the electrode.
+On detachment, it takes on an irregular shape and tumbles towards the weld puddle sometimes shorting between the electrode and working at irregular intervals.
+This type of transfer usually occurs when using shielding gases other than those consisting of at least 80% argon and at medium current settings.

 Related Links